| Type: | Package |

 The class method belongs to the class.

-new(equal, ..., collapse=NULL)
+new(equal, ..., collapse=NULL)-

 The

-takes two values of the elements in the set and return a boolean.
-It can be, for example, of the formequal <- function(x, y) return(x$num == y$num)
+equaltakes a function defining the "=" operation, The function set toequaltakes two values of the elements in the set and return a boolean.
+It can be, for example, of the formequal <- function(x, y) return(x$num == y$num)where

 Immutable Methods